liquidvisual/vssa-1614/README.md

 The same applies to the Javascript.
 That's probably the trickiest bit that's not so obvious.

-## Copy Over Partials in /_includes/
+## Copy Over Partials in /_includes

 Templates reference partials from this folder.

-## Understand Where Data Comes From
+## Where Data Comes From

-### /_data/
+### /_data

 Some templates and includes will draw data (such as the navigation and locations listing) from YAML files located inside **/_data/**.
-This keeps things external and templates will use basic loops and conditionals to interact with this data, similiar to how it will in the back-end.
+This keeps things external and templates are able to use basic loops and conditionals to interact with it, similiar to the logic in the back-end.

+### /pages

+Each Jekyll page is kickstarted with a single MARKDOWN file acting as the 'seed'.
+These files contain meta data, unique permalink and page specific variables which get passed into the layouts.
+They also contain body text which is stored as:

+    {{ content }}

+This is similiar to renderBody().
+Think of anything inside /pages as being content which a user can control.

-### /pages/
+### Front Matter

+Every template and markdown file (except the master.html) contains front matter in the form of Yaml at the head of the document.
+This is used to specify layouts and page variables.
+Some data is stubbed inside the actual template - for quick access.
+As a general rule of thumb; if variables are in the front-matter, they're page variables and user editable.
+If they're inside the actual layout - they're specific to the individual layout.